-Little Sound Dj can be synchronized with other devices, so that it is possible to run both in exactly the same tempo.
-This can be useful, as the Little Sound Dj BPM meter isn't 100% accurate.
+LSDj can be synchronized with other devices, so that it is possible to run both in exactly the same tempo.
 You can activate synchronization by changing the SYNC mode in the project screen.

-IMPORTANT: To make synchronization work, you should first ensure that your copy/copies of Little Sound Dj are set to use a groove based on 6 ticks/step.
+IMPORTANT: When running synchronized, use a groove based on 6 ticks/step.
 Otherwise, the resulting speed might be wrong.